pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-22-freemium-users-wont-convert-to-paying-customers.md

 ## Not the Customer.
 The _Situation_

-What happened right before purchase of your app? **What were the circumstances** which led up to the paid upgrade?
+What happened right before the purchase of your app? **What were the circumstances** which led up to the paid upgrade?
 Did the customer go for the free version for a while before they deciding to pay for it, or did they straight up buy it?
 Of course, this will vary from customer to customer, so here are more questions to dig further:

 * Was there an important moment which occurred, pushing people to start journaling their life weeks at a time?
 * Have they been deliberating about the purchase decision a little bit before going for the purchase?